 • Needs pruning

-8. Pearl Weed – Best Carpet Plant For Shrimp Tanks
+8. Pearl Weed – Best Carpet Plant for Shrimp Tanks

 • Dense growth